 And since it took me down to just one safe food: a bone broth of choice (chicken for me, I react to beef), it was easy to see by very slowly adding foods back in just one at a time, only once every three days at most, just what I was reacting to.
 If you add foods in more quickly, you can’t tell if you’re having a primary reaction to the second food, or a secondary (bi-phasic) reaction to the first.
 And you want to keep your diet as broad as you can to maintain nutrition.
 So you have to be very disciplined as you conduct this: not easy with kids!
 But it’s one of the surest and fastest ways to figure out what foods you are reacting to if you can.

 Also, be sure to eat only organic whole unprocessed foods that you prepare yourself without any boxed or bottled ingredients if at all possible.
 I.e, scratch cooking all the way.
 If you cook a chicken, but slather it in some kind of zesty sauce with 10 or more ingredients in it, you’ll have no idea what you’re reacting to.
-That same chicken with olive oil and salt is a lot easier to determine identify.
+That same chicken with olive oil and salt is a lot easier to distinguish as a trigger.
 And yes, organic vs not makes a difference: I just reacted to some cheap inorganic chicken I bought the other day in desperation for the first time in four years.
-So yes, the extra money is worth it.
+So yes, the extra money is worth it if you can squeeze it out.
+And trust me, I’m on SSD and food stamps, so it wasn’t easy, but it’s been worth it in lowered reactions.
 Pay the farmer now, or the doctor later right?
 (And also, what did the chicken eat??)

 The alternative to this is doing a food journal and or trying to eliminate one food at a time.
 The problem with this is, if you are reacting to many things or eating complex meals with lots of added or processed ingredients (boxed or canned or bottled foods), you may never figure out the real triggers.
 Or it may take a lot longer to do so.
 I.e, you can eat the simply cooked rosemary chicken you make, but when you eat your friend’s zesty seasoned chicken or with some bottled barbecue sauce, you react.
 Was it the chicken?
 The seasoning packet or the bbq sauce?
 Which ingredient?